JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 ### Popup

-Popups should have the same default width as dialogs.
-In addition, there is an **extra small** size for popups – 200 px wide, when the content is narrow.
+Popups should have the same [default](Window-sizes.md#default-sizes) width as dialogs.
+In addition, there is an **extra small** size for popups – 200 px wide when the content is narrow.

 <note>A popup can't be made smaller than the default size.</note>